Florence Gay Travel

-My second time visiting, I stayed in a magnificent Florence Airbnb in the Santa Croce neighborhood.
-I loved staying in this area because it is quieter, away from all the tourist activity.
+Santa Croce is ideal because it is quieter, away from all the tourist activity.
 It was still very easy to walk to the city center and there were plenty of restaurants around to choose from.

 Fastest Way to See Michelangelo’s David

 Michelangelo is thought to have been gay, which is one more reason that as a gay traveler in Florence, you shouldn’t skip the David!
 David does have a wonderful booty, after all.
 Let me give you some tips about the easiest and most stress-free way to see Michelangelo’s David.

 Normally, people search online for tickets to the museum to see the David statue.
 For these tickets, you need to choose a specific time slot.
 For those who stick to a regimented schedule, this may be best.
 Personally, however, I like to keep my schedule flexible.
 You can do this too.
 Here’s how.

 When you arrive at the Accademia to see the statue of David, you can purchase tickets directly from guys on the street.
 They are trustworthy and will sell you a ticket for the time slot during which you arrive.

 The price will be a bit higher than what you’d pay online, but the flexibility is worth it.
 I paid only 25 Euro.
 You can alternatively buy skip-the-line Accademia tickets in advance.

 If you do not have an advance ticket for the Accademia and you want to wait in line to see the David, you may be waiting for hours.
 I personally wouldn’t wait this long, especially if you are short on time!